ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. The system validates the provided OTP, successfully authenticates the individual, and provides the UIN generation status (Statuses are configurable).
 1. During the validation of RID and the mobile number/email ID, if the RID is not found or the mobile number/email ID is not associated with the RID, or the provided OTP is not correct, then the system triggers a respective error notification.
 ## 2. Download UIN [**[↑]**](#table-of-content)
-The system allows an individual to raise a request to download his/her e-UIN.
+The system allows an individual to raise a request to download their e-UIN.

-The following procedures to be followed by an individual to raise a e-UIN download request:
+The following procedures to be followed by an individual to raise an e-UIN download request:

 1. An individual provides the UIN/VID, Full Name, Postal Code, and Security Code.
 1. The system validates the provided data, checks for the registered mobile number/email ID, and triggers an OTP notification.